 "Costs associated with open access to research data, can be claimed as eligible costs of any Horizon 2020 Grant".
 In addition, specific technical and professional support services will be provided.

 Research data "needed to validate the results presented in scientific publications" must be deposited in a research data repository as soon as possible; "other data, including associated metadata, as specified and within the deadlines laid down in the 'data management plan'".
-The Commission supports the data repository Zenodo.

 Alongside the data, information about the tools and instruments necessary for validating the results should be provided or the tools themselves should be provided.